Joecstarr/thesis/sections/future_work/polygonal.md

 #### Ad Hoc Classification of Constellations

-In @subsubsec-opo-insert we discussed constellations [@connollyClassificationTabulation2string2021] used for generation of polygonal tangles via insertion.
+In @subsubsec-opo-insert, we discussed constellations [@connollyClassificationTabulation2string2021] used for generation of polygonal tangles via insertion.
 Since the crossing number of a polygonal tangle is bounded below by the vertex count of its constellation, the number of